pretix/pretix-docs/docs/guides/seating.md

 In order to save the layout, click the :btn-icon:fa3-save:: button in the top left.
 This opens a dialog allowing you to save the resulting JSON file on your computer.

-### Creating a seating plan
+### Creating an entry for a seating plan

 Seating plans are handled on the organizer level.
 This allows you to use seating plans for multiple events hosted by the same organizer.

+After you have [created a layout](#creating-a-layout) in the form of a JSON file, you create a corresponding entry for a seating plan in your organizer account.
-In order to create a new seating plan, navigate to :navpath:Your organizer → :i-seat: Seating plans: and click the :btn-icon:fa3-plus: Create a new seating plan: button.
+In order to do so, navigate to :navpath:Your organizer → :i-seat: Seating plans: and click the :btn-icon:fa3-plus: Create a new seating plan: button.

 On the next page, click the :btn-icon:fa3-upload: Upload layout: button.
 Select the JSON file you created and downloaded in the previous step.